CodingWithEisbar/OBJECT-ORIENTED-PROGRAMMING/20127404_ProjectMockDataGenerator/readme.md

 # What I haven't done:

 # Something should be taken into account for bonus:
+* Support user for manual input new student.

 # Expected grade: